 One cafe that surfed this wave is Foundation Coffee House.
 Opening in 2015, it stood out from its other Northern Quarter counterparts by doing three things well.
 Large, airy surroundings, innovative brews and appealing to the crowds that need it the most – freelancers, professionals and hot drinks connoisseurs.

-Jump forward two years and Foundation is a heavyweight contender for the city’s best caffeine fix and possibly even social hub.
+Jump forward six years and Foundation is a heavyweight contender for the city’s best caffeine fix and possibly even social hub.
 The coffee house now serves alcohol, runs yoga classes and art exhibitions and even hosts free film nights.

 Foundation is one of my reliable ports when the city gets too much.
 The open-plan warehouse design offers mounds of personal space, while the glass front makes for some of the best people-watching in the city.